Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 The dangers of tattoo addiction are increased risk of infection, skin allergies, scarring, bloodborne diseases, and cancer.

-9. Video game addiction
+9. Video Game Addiction

 Video game addiction is a behavioral addiction defined by the 11th Revision of the International Classification of Diseases (ICD-11) as a lack of control over gaming, giving priority to gaming over daily activities and other interests despite consequences.